Yandex Cloud

 Set up your environmentSet up your environment

-Popular packages for data analysis and machine learning are pre-installed and ready for use, see the list.
+Popular packages for data analysis and machine learning are pre-installed and ready for use.
+You can find a list of these packages here.

 To install a package:

-1. Write the following command in the notebook cell:
+1. Enter the following command in a notebook cell:

 %pip install <package_name>